All Year

 In fall semester:

-- Register for and take (or retake) the SAT and/or ACT, if not already done
+- Register for and take (or retake) the SAT and/or ACT, if not already done or if you want to increase your score

 - Complete and submit college applications prior to deadlines